aisha-x/THM/Rooms/Challenges/Carnage.md

 ---
 **Q10.What is the Host header for the first Cobalt Strike IP address from the previous question?**

-- filter for this specific ip address `ip.addr ==185.106.96.158 ` and follow tcp stream
+- filter for this specific IP address `ip.addr ==185.106.96.158 ` and follow tcp stream
 - ![q10 follow stream](https://github.com/user-attachments/assets/be9d4eeb-2763-48a7-b3dd-3bd0e349799c)
 - ![q10 ans](https://github.com/user-attachments/assets/5106d836-0d7b-459d-9d3d-8677214ecef6)